 Data organization begins in the planning phase (e.g., determine folder structures), but becomes especially important when data is being collected.

 When organizing the folder structure, it helps if the data is divided into categories, e.g. by project/subproject, time, date, file type, location, etc. The folder structure should not be more than 3-4 levels deep.

-A Data Management Plan describes how data is created, processed, secured and finally archived and shared in a project, i.e. how your data is managed throughout the data life cycle.
-In principle, anyone and everyone can set up an individual DMP.
+A Data Management Plan is created at the beginning of a project and describes how data is created, processed, secured and finally archived and shared in a project.
+Basically, anyone and everyone can set up an individual DMP.

 Many research funders require a DMP according to their specifications when submitting projects.
-At the SNSF, DMPs only have to be entered for approved projects since April 2023.
-However, make sure that you already apply for the additional financial resources for data management when entering the project.
+Since April 2023, the SNSF only requires DMPs once the project proposal has been approved.
+Note, however, that you would have to apply for additional financial resources for data management in the application when submitting the proposal.